Moors-Code/Fragment-sequencing/README.md

-# Sphere-sequencing unveils local tissue microenvionments at single cell resolution
+# Fragment-sequencing unveils local tissue microenvionments at single cell resolution

-This repository contains code from data analysis of sphere-sequencing split into 3 parts:
+This repository contains code from data analysis of fragment-sequencing split into 3 parts:

-- Sphere-sequencing analysis
+- Fragment-sequencing analysis
-- Analysis of Highly multiplexed FISH (Molecular Cartography) data for validation of findings from sphere-sequencing
+- Analysis of Highly multiplexed FISH (Molecular Cartography) data for validation of findings from fragment-sequencing
-- Visium data analysis to compare sphere-sequencing
+- Visium data analysis to compare fragment-sequencing

 ## Citation

 #### The code in this repository pertains to publication:

-### Sphere-sequencing unveils local tissue microenvionments at single cell resolution
+### Fragment-sequencing unveils local tissue microenvionments at single cell resolution

 Kristina Handler, Karsten Bach, Costanza Borrelli, Xenia Ficht, Ilhan E. Acar, Andreas E. Moor